Indigenous Healing for Addiction and Mental Health Recovery

 Spiritual Healing

-Many traditional practices involve spiritual elements that can offer comfort, guidance, and a deeper sense of meaning, which are crucial for recovery.
+Many traditional practices involve spiritual elements that can offer comfort, guidance, and a deeper sense of meaning, becoming foundational in their healing journey.

 • A diverse group of people sitting in a circle and having a discussion in a room with a whiteboard filled with notes and diagrams in the background.